bomonike/bomonike.github.io/aws-kiro.md

 - IaC: AWS CDK (v2)
 ```

-NOTE: Character-level encoding on mainframes are in EBCDIC in various code pages vs. UTF-8 on Linux, macs, Windows.
+NOTE: Character-level encoding on mainframes are in various code pages of EBCDIC vs. UTF-8 on Linux, macOS, Windows.

 Transform aims to reduce project timelines when "Reimagining" apps.
 Tasks are invoked by Administrators writing natural language prompts (objectives, jobs, tasks) to perform: codebase analysis to extracts business logic and tech doc generation, Decompose the monolithic application into functional domains.
 It refactors, decomposes, define dependency mapping, validation to improve the quality of refactored code.